Turkey Fried Rice

 Instructions

-• Dice the onions and carrots, mince the garlic and ginger, and slice the green onions.
-Get everything ready before you start cooking.
+• Dice onions and carrots, mince garlic and ginger, slice green onions.
+Set aside.

-• Push the turkey aside, add more oil if needed, and sauté the onions and carrots.
-Stir in the garlic and ginger, cooking for an additional minute.
+• Push turkey aside, add more oil if needed.
+Sauté onions and carrots for 2–3 minutes.
+Add garlic and ginger, cook 1 minute.

-• Top with sliced green onions and sesame seeds before serving.
+• Transfer to serving dish and top with sliced green onions and sesame seeds.
+Serve hot.

 Notes